 Unless your mortgage deal states otherwise, you will need to pay a property valuation fee when you apply.

 If you repay your mortgage (or more than 10% in any year) during the fixed rate period, an early repayment charge will apply.
-As a current concession you can repay up to 10% of the balance (as at 1 January) each year and the charge will not apply (unless you go on to repay or change the rest of the loan within the next six months).
-We may change or withdraw this concession on giving three months notice.
+You can repay up to 10% of the balance (as at 1 January) each year and the charge will not apply (unless you go on to repay or change the rest of the loan within the next six months).

 For amounts above 10%, the charge will be a percentage of the amount repaid and varies depending on how long you have left on your fixed rate, as shown in the tables below.